-I am an Assistant Professor at the University of Alberta School of Library and Information Studies.
-I earned my PhD from the Florida State University School of Information.
+I am an Associate Professor at the University of Alberta School of Library and Information Studies.
+I earned my PhD from the Florida State University School of Information and also hold an MS in Library and Information Studies from FSU and a BS in Computer Science from the University of Central Florida.

 I study information-centric communities that are wholly or partially online.
-I have particular interest in the roles played by information and communication technologies (ICTs) in online information-centric communities and the relationships and interactions they have with users and their information sharing behaviours and practices within and across community boundaries.
+I have particular interest in the roles played by information and communication technologies (ICTs) in online information-centric communities; the relationships and interactions they have with users and their information sharing behaviours and practices within and across community boundaries; and the intersections between informational, social, and emotional facets of online communities and online information sharing.
 I approach this research through the lenses of information behaviour, information practice, and social informatics perspectives, the latter a primary influence on my scholarship.

 You can read more about me and view my portfolio (including publications, etc.) at my web site, http://www.adamworrall.org.